FilterItTool/filterit-laravel/README.md

+# FilterIt Laravel
-This is the Laravel backend implementation for the [filterit-ts ↗](https://github.com/FilterIt/filterit-ts) library, which provides a query builder for TypeScript and JavaScript.
+This is the Laravel backend implementation for the [filterit-ts ↗](https://github.com/FilterItTool/filterit-ts) library, which provides a query builder for TypeScript and JavaScript.

 ## Installation